 The process of getting logs from your system to Logz.io can be tricky, and it can be difficult to pinpoint the exact issue.
-In this article, we’ll walk through troubleshooting some common problems.
+In this doc, we’ll walk through troubleshooting some common problems.

 Before doing anything, make sure you give Logz.io some time to parse and index your logs.
 Normally, this takes a few seconds to a minute.
 Sometimes, this can take longer.